Paying your 2013 taxes owing

-When completing your return, you may calculate that you have a balance owing on line 485.
-Generally, if this amount is $2 or less for 2012, you do not have to make a payment.
+When completing your return, you may calculate a balance owing on line 485.
+Generally, if this amount is $2 or less for 2013, you do not have to make a payment.

 For information about your account balance and payments, see My Account.

 If you filed your return and have received your notice of assessment showing a balance owing, see Paying arrears.